Shtivi/RDR2-Tie-Your-Lasso/README.md

 - Press the key ("Look Back" key) when on foot to hitch the lasso to the ground.
 - After you hogtie a npc, get close to him and then you can attach him to the ground (without lassoing it).
 You're also able to give him a little push.
 - It's also possible to attach the ped you carry to the ground.
+- After attaching a ped to the ground, you can wind the rope by standing near it and pressing E.